elmish/Elmish.WPF/README.md

 * Create a trivial/too-boring-to-test `cmdMsgToCmd` function that transforms a `CmdMsg` to the corresponding `Cmd`.
 * Finally, create “normal” versions of `init` and `update` that you can use when creating `Program`.
 Elmish.WPF provides `Program.mkProgramWpfWithCmdMsg` that does this for you (but there’s no magic going on – it’s really easy to do yourself).

+The [FileDialogs.CmdMsg sample](https://github.com/elmish/Elmish.WPF/tree/master/src/Samples) demonstrates this approach.
 For more information, see the [Fabulous documentation](https://fsprojects.github.io/Fabulous/Fabulous.XamarinForms/update.html#replacing-commands-with-command-messages-for-better-testability).
 For reference, here is [the discussion that led to this pattern](https://github.com/fsprojects/Fabulous/pull/320#issuecomment-491522737).

 #### Can I instantiate `Application` myself?